sreemanrepaka/CyberShield/README.txt

 Results are displayed as soon as the promise is resolved.
 No of total tweets, cyberbullying tweets and not cyberbullying tweets are counted and displayed accordingly.

+if the user clicks on the stats, the tweets that are considered to be offensive are displayed along with the category of cyberbullying